 Nope, not the Microsoft email program.
 Outlook as in mindset.
-Your view of yourself and of the world.
+That is, your view of yourself and of the world.

-This is probably the singular most important aspect of your job search or career development journey.
+Probably the singular most important aspect of your job search or career development journey.
 Way more important than a resume.
 Trust me.